Nonparametric regression using deep neural networks with ReLU activation function: Introduction

 We also show that wavelet series estimators are unable to adapt to the underlying structure under the composition assumption on the regression function.
 By deriving lower bounds, it is shown that the rates are suboptimal by a polynomial factor in the sample size $n.$ This provides an example of a function class for which fitting a neural network outperforms wavelet series estimators.

 Our setting deviates in two aspects from the computer science literature on deep learning.
 Firstly, we consider regression and not classification.
 Secondly, we restrict ourselves in this article to multilayer feedforward artificial neural networks, while most of the many recent deep learning applications have been obtained using specific types of networks such as convolutional or recurrent neural networks.
-Although these are limitations, one should be aware that our setting is much more general than previous statistical work on the topic and provides, to the best of our knowledge, for the first time nearly optimal estimation rates for multilayer neural networks with ReLU activation function.

 The article is structured as follows.
 Section \ref{sec.multilayer_NN} introduces multilayer feedforward artificial neural networks and discusses mathematical modeling.
 This section also contains the definition of the network classes.
 The considered function classes for the regression function and the main result can be found in Section \ref{sec.main}.
 Specific structural constraints such as additive models are discussed in Section \ref{sec.examples}.
 In Section \ref{sec.wavelets} it is shown that wavelet estimators can only achieve suboptimal rates under the composition assumption.
 We give an overview of relevant related literature in Section \ref{sec.history}.
 The proof of the main result together with additional discussion can be found in Section \ref{sec.proofs}.